CardMax Payments Review: Fees, Complaints, Comparisons & Lawsuits

 CardMax Payments Customer Service Options

-The CardMax Payments website provides general phone and email contact information but does not list a dedicated customer support number.
+CardMax Payments provides general phone and email support, though it does not have a specific customer support number.

 (207) 805-1538 – General Customer Service